 After several years it was necessary to move her to a higher level of care in the same facility.
 She was unable to help with the move so Tony, his brother and wife and I handled the move for her.
 One of my assignments was clearing out her desk.
 I looked in one section of the desk and saw the familiar file folder that contained the letters she showed us in New York.
 They made it through all the chaos of the move.
 Here they were and we could now look at them and decide what to do with them.
 It was like finding gold!

 We told Rosi we found the letters and she told us “Don’t throw them away!”
 Of course not we said and to assure her we brought some of the letters to our next visit with her.
 She recognized her parent’s handwriting immediately and asked if we wanted her to translate.
-First she read it in German and then as best she could in English.
+First she read the letter in German and then as best she could in English.
 I cried but saw no tears from her.
 It must have been completely overwhelming for her.
 We told her we were going to have them translated.

 Rosi was right and we are very fortunate to get to know these good people through their letters.